 After the closure of the camp in 1988, most political prisoners received a pardoning from the state and were no longer officially defined as ‘enemies of the state’.
 In December 1988 Aleksandr Kalikh, current board member of the International Memorial Society, interviewed Perm’s regional public prosecutor.
 The interview mainly dealt with the issue of the rehabilitation process of the Stalinist repression victims within Perm region.
 At the end of the interview, readers were urged to write the newspaper (Zvezda newspaper) and tell their personal stories.
 To his surprise, Kalikh received thousands of letters and six days later, Perm’s Memorial Society was formed.

 In 1992 Memorial Society held a big convention, inviting former prisoners to take part in it.
 Following the convention, Memorial Society decided to conduct first excursions with some of the prisoners on the premises of camp Perm 36.
 During that excursion, the participants discovered that the camp was part of the Perm Triangle and that camps Perm 36 and 37 were still active, while parts of Perm 36 were transformed into a psychiatric asylum.
-During this trip, Victor Shmirov, who later became one of the directors of Museum Perm 36, decided to go into a deep research of the camp and the area, and subsequently to establish an institution on its grounds.
-In parallel, a group of researchers working on behalf of the Memorial Society discovered that the camp was not only active during Brezhnev’s epoch in the 70’s, but that it also existed during the Stalinist regime.
-This revelation increased the camp’s significance because it meant that Perm 36 was a Gulag labor camp.
+During this trip, Victor Shmirov, who later became one of the directors of Museum Perm 36, decided to go into deep research of the camp and the area, and subsequently to establish an institution on its grounds.
+In parallel, a group of researchers working on behalf of the Memorial Society discovered that the camp was not only active during Brezhnev’s epoch in the ’70s, but that it also existed during the Stalinist regime.
+This revelation increased the camp’s significance because it meant that Perm 36 was a Gulag labour camp.
 It was essential for Memorial’s activity, whose primal goal was to research and document Stalinist repressions.
 During the time of their research concentrated data or information on this topic was not available.
-Memorial’s working volunteers conducted meticulous researches in numerous archives in order to find various fragments of information and piece them together in one puzzle.
-Luckily, during the 90’s and the period of Perestroika, the archives were open and accessible to the public.
-In 1996, after 4 years of extensive work and thorough research the camp opened its doors to the public in a form of a museum.
+Memorial’s working volunteers conducted meticulous researches in numerous archives to find various fragments of information and piece them together in one puzzle.
+Luckily, during the ’90s and the period of Perestroika, the archives were open and accessible to the public.
+In 1996, after 4 years of extensive work and thorough research the camp opened its doors to the public in the form of a museum.

 The Museum Today